 - The seller maintains some stake in the business during a transitional period to help ensure the enterprise continues to succeed and serve customers.

 Of course, there is always a downside.
-For the buyer, it’s taking on the risk of running the business plus the risk of making a monthly repayment of a significant sum.
-But, other than needing to pay back the principal with a short-term balloon payment, the risk isn’t much different from financing any business purchase.
+For the buyer, the drawback is taking on the risk of running the business plus the risk of making a monthly repayment of a significant sum.
+But, other than needing to pay back the principal with a short-term balloon payment, the risk isn't much different from financing any business purchase.
 Sellers, however, have a few things to think about.